javascripter/fontawesome.macro/README.md

 Read the above doc to enable babel macros.
 If you are using create-react-app, babel macros are enabled by default so you should be able to import this macro without configuring anything.

-Yuu can use the following tagged template macros:
+You can use the following tagged template/function macros:
 ```
 fal -> light
 fas -> solid